benedictamankw18/benedictamankw18/README.md

 # BenedictAmankwa

 # 💫 About Me:
-I'm a tech enthusiast passionate about digital things, especially<br> programming, cybersecurity, and ethical hacking.
-I'm constantly<br> exploring new technologies, diving into complex concepts, and<br> building my skills to become a well-rounded tech professional.<br> I aim to use my knowledge to create innovative solutions<br> and contribute to a secure and accessible digital world.
+I'm a tech enthusiast passionate about digital things, especially programming, cybersecurity, and ethical hacking.
+I'm constantly exploring new technologies, diving into complex concepts, and building my skills to become a well-rounded tech professional.
+I aim to use my knowledge to create innovative solutions and contribute to a secure and accessible digital world.

 ## 🌐 Socials: